-SPT is developing a new RTS for Strathclyde.
-The new RTS will set out a new long-term vision and strategy for an improved transport system to underpin a more sustainable and growing economy; enable a healthier, more inclusive and fairer society; and reduce the impact of transport on the environment.
+SPT is developing a new Regional Transport Strategy (RTS) for Strathclyde.
+The new RTS will set out a longterm vision, policies and actions for the transport system to help develop a more sustainable and growing economy; enable a healthier, more inclusive and fairer society; and reduce the impact of transport on the environment.

 The new RTS is being developed through an objective-led process in line with Scottish Transport Appraisal Guidance, drawing upon a wide range of evidence and analysis to achieve a co-ordinated approach to improving our transport future.
 All required statutory assessment processes are also being undertaken for the new RTS, including a Strategic Environmental Assessment and Equality Impact Assessment.
-Extensive engagement has also been undertaken in the development of the RTS to date, including with the travelling public - a survey which received over 4,000 responses - and our partners and stakeholders.